mfkiwl/rk-open-docs/NVM/Rockchip_Developer_Guide_Secure_Boot_Application_Note_EN.md

 l Step 2: Calculate the hash (sha256) of public key and compare it with hash in OTP, if matched go to next step, otherwise booting failed.

-l Step 3: Hash(SHA256) of raw binary and compare it with RSA2048 encryption(using public key get in step 1) of digital signature, if matched, boot to linux kernel, otherwise booting failed.
+l Step 3: Hash(SHA256) of raw binary and compare it with **RSA2048 encryption** (using public key get in step 1) of digital signature, if matched, boot to linux kernel, otherwise booting failed.

-### 1.5 U-Boot Boot to Recovery
+### 1.6 U-Boot Boot to Recovery

-The same as boot to boot image, detail please refer to chapter1.4.
+The same as boot to boot image, detail please refer to chapter 1.4.

+---
+<div STYLE="page-break-after: always;"></div>
 ## 2 eFuse Layout

 RK3368, RK3288, RK3229 and RK3228 used 1024 bits eFuse for secure boot, data layout: